Out of stock

 Couldn't load pickup availability

-Shore Of Lake Superior, Upper Penninsula, Michigan
+Locality: Shore of Lake Superior, Upper Peninsula, Michigan, USA

 All specimens include a label bearing the mineral name and origin as well as provenance label(s) for the specimen, if any.